wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-to-get-started-with-the-vonage-video-api.md

   * One-to-one session ONLY
   * End-to-end media encryption is required

 Note that media quality will not be managed on relayed mode since media is exchanged between clients.
-Therefore, setting subscriber’s frame rate and/or resolution will not work.
+Therefore, setting the subscriber's frame rate and/or resolution will not work.
 See <https://tokbox.com/developer/guides/scalable-video/> for more information.

 * **Routed** - this media mode uses Vonage media servers.
 Before deciding whether to use routed mode or not, be sure to check the following: